swellaby/vsts-mirror-git-repository/README.md

 - [Request an enhancement or feature][create-enhancement-url]
 - [Ask a question][create-question-url]

-Feel free to leave a question or a comment on our [Github repo][repo-url] or on the [VSTS Task in the Marketplace][extension-marketplace-url].
+Feel free to leave a question or a comment on our [Github repo][repo-url] or on the [Extension in the Marketplace][extension-marketplace-url].

 <br/>